edisedis777/passage-of-time/README.md

-# Earth and Moon Motions
+# Passage of Time

 <img width="835" alt="Screenshot 2025-02-22 at 13 28 35" src="https://github.com/user-attachments/assets/86706c1a-d2a8-4949-9a35-7ec6af03cfe2" />

-## Welcome to the Earth, Moon, and Sun 3D Animation project!
+## Welcome to the Passage of Time 3D Animation project!
 This interactive web application visualizes the orbital paths of the Earth and Moon around the Sun in a 3D environment, simulating their helical motion over time.
 It uses Three.js for 3D rendering and provides an engaging, educational experience for astronomy enthusiasts.

 ### Overview
 This project creates a dynamic 3D animation showing: